 What did we do before online shopping?
 Did we actually go to the store for all of our purchases – and buy without coupon codes?
 It’s hard to believe.
 Yet even with the convenience and cost savings of online shopping, it’s important to take precautions, particularly when buying pet medications online.
 Even the U.S. Food and Drug Administration is telling pet parents to buy with care.

-The FDA has issued a warning about companies that sell unapproved, expired or counterfeit pet medications, and those that dispense prescription drugs without requiring a prescription from a veterinarian.
+The U.S. FDA has issued a warning about companies that sell unapproved, expired or counterfeit pet medications, and those that dispense prescription drugs without requiring a prescription from a veterinarian.
 “Some of the Internet sites that sell pet drugs represent legitimate, reputable pharmacies,” says Martine Hartogensis, D.V.M., deputy director of the Office of Surveillance and Compliance in FDA’s Center for Veterinary Medicine (CVM).
 “But others are fronts for unscrupulous businesses operating against the law.”

 The FDA’s Center for Veterinary Medicine (CVM) is particularly concerned about two pet medications that are commonly purchased online: nonsteroidal anti-inflammatory drugs (NSAIDs) and heartworm medicines.
 NSAIDs are used to relieve pain in dogs, and one of the most widely dispensed drugs online, and while they don’t require a prescription, they do require a veterinarian’s involvement.
 A dog should be examined before being given NSAIDs to ensure it’s the right treatment, and also should be monitored while on them.
 The CVM also warns against purchasing heartworm preventative medications online without a prescription and your vet’s involvement.
 The concern is warranted because they should only be given to dogs that have been tested and are not infected with the parasite.
 The FDA warning doesn’t mean you need to stop purchasing your pet’s medications online, you just need to be aware.